What did you do?

 Who did you involve and how did you find the right people?

-Were the people you recruited given any training?
+Were the people you involved given any training?

 Did you achieve what you set out to do?